etirouthier/keras_dna/docs/modelwrapper.md

 wrapper = load_wrapper(path_to_model)
 ```

 To reconstruct the model the data need to be present and organised as they were passed in `Generator`, so it limits the sharability of the model.
-The function `load_generator_command` return a dictionary with the command needed to recreate both the train and val generator.
-The keras model need to be loaded appart.
+The function `load_generator_command` returns a dictionary with the command needed to recreate both the train and val generator.
+The keras model needs to be loaded appart.

 Note: it can be used to retrained a model on new data, just change the inputs files.